ceagithub/getcleandata/README.md

-# getcleandata
-## Coursera Getting and cleaning data assignment
+# Coursera Getting and cleaning data assignment

 This repository contains a script, run_analysis.R, which can be used to download, extract and manipulate the Samsung Galaxy S accelerometer and training data.
 This is the only script needed to replicate the data cleaning process.